Miladkhanlou/Drupal-installation/README.md

 # Drupal installation for windows

-For installing composer we need php installed on the C drive.
+To install composer we need php installed on the C drive.
 (We can install php from XAMPP as well)<br />

-InstallComposer.
+Install Composer.
 We can install it Through Docker, Command prompt or from composer-setup.exe (https://getcomposer.org/Composer-Setup.exe)<br />
 After installing Composer, we should have a composer.json in our machine where we insalled the Composer<br />
 run composer to make sure composer is already installed.<br />